-You can enjoy this daab chingri with white rice or my other recipes i.e, Bengali white pulao or Bengali Basanti pulao too.
+Suggest you enjoy this dish with Basmati rice, Bengali white pulao or, i.e, Bengali white pulao or Bengali Basanti pulao too.

 Ingredients